Title

 • Rotor

 All mechanical watches are powered by the mainspring.
-When the mainspring is tightly wound, it activates all the other watch pieces to move the hands and keep time.
+When the mainspring is tightly wound, it activates all the other pieces to move the hands and keep time.
 The mainspring of a mechanical watch has to be wound by hand, but automatic watches use the kinetic energy of the wearer’s natural movement to power the mainspring with a rotor.

 The History of Automatic Watches